programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 15\.
 Click _Go to resource_

 16\.
-Once we see the resource screen for _computer-vision-transcription-jhb_ we can store the keys and endpoint we'll need to access this service from your python environment.
+Once we see the screen for your newly created resource we can store the password key and endpoint url we'll need to access this service from your python environment.

 ### 3. Create and store a secret Key and Endpoint to access Computer Vision
-To use the service your computer program must send a password Key to an Endpoint URL at Microsoft Azure.
+To use the service your computer program must send a password key to an endpoint URL at Microsoft Azure.
 As it says on Azure: "Do not share your keys.
 Store them securely...".
 Keeping your keys secure reduces the risk of someone else improperly using your credits to transcribe documents.

-To reduce the risk of inadvertently sharing your secret key, store it in a separate file in a different folder from the rest of the program you're writing.
+To reduce the risk of inadvertently sharing your secret key, store it in a separate file in a different folder than the program you're writing.
-This helps protect your key better than including it inside your code.
+This protects your key better than including it inside code you may share.

 1\.
-In the Azure Portal, open the Keys and Endpoint page of your computer-vision-transcription-jhb
+In the Azure Portal, open the Keys and Endpoint page of your resource.

 {% include figure.html filename="step3a-3.png" alt="Visual description of figure image" caption="Figure 4.
 Keys and Endpoint." %}

 2\.
 Copy KEY 1 and paste it into a separate text file on your machaine you can refer to.
 The key will look a bit like this b-f-9-7-0-8-4-8-b-7-a-6-6-8-1-9-.
 There are two keys, but you only need to use one of them for this lesson.

 3\.
-Copy Endpoint and paste it in your file for reference.
-The endpoint will look like this https://computer-vision-transcription-jhb.cognitiveservices.azure.com/.
+Copy endpoint and paste it in your file for reference.
+The endpoint contains your unique resource name and will be similar to this https://computer-vision-transcription-jhb.cognitiveservices.azure.com/.
 This is the URL your Python program will use to communicate with Microsoft Azure Cognitive Services.

-Regenerating your keys using the button on the Keys and Endpoint page is a good way to keep keys secure.
+Regenerating your keys using the button of the Keys and Endpoint page is a good way to keep keys secure.
 When your key changes, just copy and paste it to where you store your key.
-Logic can be added to your program to use the second key while the first one is being regenerated in order to avoid an error.
+If you are using this service constantly, logic can be added to your program to use the second key while the first key is being regenerated in order to avoid an error.